stateql/spec/sample-stateql.md

 - relatedTasks is many Task and self

-- priority is text thru either("high", "medium", "low")
+- priority is text thru either("high" "medium" "low")

 - dueDate is date